-A year later we relocated to a different camp called Scheyville, near Windsor, where dad was again employed in camp administration.
+A year later we relocated to a different camp called

+Scheyville, near Windsor, where dad was again employed in camp administration.
 The camp lay on the slopes of a hilltop.
 The administrative buildings were built of brick.
 (Originally the Australian Army corps had been housed there.)
 The residential buildings were fibro cement, tin-roofed huts.
-Our family were assigned two rooms and we settled in quickly.
+Our family was assigned two rooms, and we settled in quickly.
 The field hospital was available at any time, but dental service was only available in the nearby town of Windsor.

 Two years later, in 1952, our family and another Hungarian family (Börzsönyi) of four, bought a fibro cottage together in Guildford at 24 Harold St. It was west of Sydney City.

-Scheyville migrants camp -Windsor

-At that time, it was very close to the border of Greater Sydney and Australians referred to it as the start of the bush.
+At that time, it was near the border of Greater Sydney, and Australians often referred to it as the start of the bush.
 This was reflected by the relatively low house price.
 Electricity had been connected, but the sewer had not yet reached the area.

+Scheyville migrants camp - Windsor

-During 1952 to 1956, to better support our family, both our parents worked.
-Ica worked at EMI, a record and electronic appliances manufacturer and at Walton Sears, a large department Store in Sydney.
+From 1952 to 1956, to better support our family, both our parents worked.
+Ica worked at EMI, a record and electronic appliances manufacturer and at Walton Sears, a large department store in Sydney.
 Béla worked at The Main Roads Department and a few other positions.
-A few years later, the Börzsönyi family decided to sell their half of the house and establish a grocery business.
+A few years later, the Börzsönyi family decided to sell their share of the house and establish a grocery business.
 Our family financed the purchase of their half of the house by renting out the temporary cottage on the property to a German refugee couple by name of Petereit.